Tuan96/budgetapplestore/README.md

 It's a budget Apple Store.
 Main pages: Products, Services, About, and Contact Us.
 <br>
-I'm in the process of implementing the responsive design of the website. <br>
+I'm in the process of refactoring the code, as well as implementing the responsive design of the website. <br>
 Live version: https://tuan96.github.io/phonetify/index.html

 ## Built With